-That enclosure and board shape can be passed over to the ECAD designer, by saving it out of the MCAD tool in the STEP format and placing it into the PCB editor design space.
-Altium Designer includes a command that will redefine the ECAD board shape directly from the MCAD board shape.
+That enclosure and board shape can be passed over to the ECAD designer, by saving it out of the MCAD tool in the STEP format and placing it into the PCB editor workspace.
+Altium NEXUS includes a command that will redefine the ECAD board shape directly from the MCAD board shape.

 STEP is a complex and highly detailed file format.
 To maximize the success of transferring design data, keep the following in mind:

 As well as being able to import a component model into the library editor, you can also import the enclosure into the PCB editor.
 Doing this allows you to perform accurate 3D collision testing of the loaded board sitting inside its enclosure.

 When you are using an MCAD component model, it is imported into the footprint in the PCB library editor.
 For the enclosure, you import the model into a 3D Body in the main PCB editor using the Place » 3D Body command.
 In the 3D Body mode of the Properties panel, you must set the source of the model to Server, Embed Model or Link to Model.
 If you choose the Embed Model option, the MCAD model is stored within the PCB file.
 For the Server and Link to Model options, the model is linked to the PCB file.

 The process of importing an MCAD enclosure into the PCB editor is demonstrated in the video below.

 Main article: PCB - 3D Models

 A big advantage of defining the PCB editor board shape from the board shape in the STEP model is that your board is then perfectly sized and positioned within the enclosure.
 To redefine the board shape you need to be able to see the board inside the STEP model, which you can do by hiding part or all of the enclosure (demonstrated in the next video).